 Figure 3.8.
 The amino acyl-tRNA synthetase complex.
 A molecular model of aminoacyl tRNA synthetase binding its tRNA.
 The tRNA is shown as ball-and-stick, while the synthetase is depicted in the ribbon form.
 In this picture, the anticodon is at the top of the figure and the site of amino acid attachment is at the bottom right.
 Note that the synthetase does not "sense" the anticodon directly.

 One final thought before we move on.
 Think about the chicken-and-egg conundrum that translation brings up.
 This whole process has the express purpose of synthesizing proteins, yet it involves proteins at every step.
-How could these proteins have evolved to serve this function when they are needed for their own synthesis?
+How could these proteins have evolved to serve this function when they are necessary for their synthesis?
 In other words, how could you synthesize anyprotein until a complete set of translation proteins had evolved?
 Part of the answer is that primordial translation was probably much simpler, though less accurate and efficient.
-Perhaps only very few and somewhat general protein functions were actually required.
-Alternatively, perhaps early translation used no proteins at all: Some scientists believe that early life employed RNA molecules that were capable of both carrying out necessary enzymatic functions and storing hereditary information.
-They posit that it was only later that proteins came along and started to assist in their own synthesis.
+Perhaps only very few and somewhat general protein functions were required.
+Alternatively, perhaps early translation used no proteins at all: Some scientists believe that early life employed RNA molecules capable of carrying out necessary enzymatic functions and storing hereditary information.
+They posit that it was only later that proteins came along and assisted in their synthesis.
 However, this hypothesis still does not explain how one simultaneously evolved functional proteins and a process for creating them.

 One of the more common storage inclusions involves poly-β-hydroxyalkanoate(PHA).
 It is a long polymer of repeating hydrophobic units that can have various carbon chains attached to it.
-The most common form of this class of polymers is poly-β-hydroxybutyrate, which has a methyl group as the side chain to the molecule as shown in Figure 3.9.
+The most common form of this class of polymers is poly-β-hydroxybutyrate, which has a methyl group as the molecule's side chain, as shown in Figure 3.9.
 The function of PHA in bacteria is as a carbon and energy storage product.
 Just as we store fat, some bacteria store PHA.
-Some PHA polymers have plastic-like qualities and there is some interest in exploiting them as a form of biodegradable plastic.
+Some PHA polymers have plastic-like qualities, and there is some interest in exploiting them as a form of biodegradable plastic.